hyndex/DC-PLC-Madhurjya/everest/README.md

 Use this guide to install and run natively on a Raspberry Pi (no Docker).
 It is end-to-end and includes edge cases and validation steps.

 ## What You Need
-- Raspberry Pi 4/5, 64‑bit Raspberry Pi OS (Bookworm recommended)
+- Raspberry Pi 4/5 with 64‑bit Raspberry Pi OS (Bookworm) or Ubuntu 22.04/24.04 (x86_64/arm64)
 - Root access (`sudo`)
-- QCA7005 PLC connected via SPI, with `qca7000/qcaspi` kernel driver available
-- ESP32‑S3 peripheral connected as `/dev/ttyACM0` or `/dev/ttyUSB0`
+- Hardware mode: QCA7005 PLC via SPI (`qca7000/qcaspi`) and ESP32‑S3 on `/dev/ttyACM0` or `/dev/ttyUSB0`
+- For Ubuntu without hardware, you can still build and run `manager --check` or use Docker for simulation

 ## Quick Start (Automated)
-- Run the automated setup as root:
+- Ubuntu 22.04/24.04:
+  - `sudo bash everest/scripts/setup_native_ubuntu.sh`
+  - Optional: start service `sudo systemctl start everest-hw`; logs `sudo journalctl -u everest-hw -e -f`
+- Raspberry Pi (Bookworm):
   - `sudo bash everest/scripts/setup_native_pi.sh`
-- Start the service:
-  - `sudo systemctl start everest-hw`
+  - Start service: `sudo systemctl start everest-hw`
-- Check logs:
-  - `sudo journalctl -u everest-hw -e -f`
+  - Logs: `sudo journalctl -u everest-hw -e -f`

+### Prebuild and Ship (No compile on the target)
+- Create a dist tarball on a machine of the same architecture:
+  - `bash everest/scripts/make_dist.sh` (outputs path, e.g., `/tmp/everest-dist-ARCH-*.tar.gz`)
+- Install that dist on the target:
+  - Ubuntu: `sudo USE_DIST=/path/to/everest-dist-ARCH.tar.gz bash everest/scripts/setup_native_ubuntu.sh`
+  - Pi: `sudo USE_DIST=/path/to/everest-dist-arm64.tar.gz bash everest/scripts/setup_native_pi.sh`
+  - You can also pass an https URL in `USE_DIST`.

 This installs dependencies, builds and installs `manager`, installs our modules/configs into system paths, and enables a systemd unit.
 It also stages demo PnC certificates if available from the everest-core install.